rominirani/googlecloudfunctions-training/README.md

  - `hello-gcs` : Cloud Function with GCS Trigger.
 It gets invoked when a file is created/updated in GCS.
  - `hello-pubsub` : Cloud Function with PubSub Trigger.
 It subscribes to a topic and is invoked when a message is published to that topic.
  - `hello-localfunctions` : Cloud Function with HTTP Trigger.
 This is used to demonstrate the local functions tool and debugging functions locally.
+ - `bitcoinprice-http` : Cloud Function with HTTP Trigger.
+This function makes a call to Coinbase API for Bitcoin price and returns back a Hangouts message format.